 Throughout Verona, you can find a wealth of fascinating attractions to explore, all reflecting the city’s vibrant history.
 The majestic Castelvecchio is the heart of the medieval city.
 The Scaligeri Tombs, on the other hand, are one of the finest examples of Gothic architecture in northern Italy.

-The province of Verona is a must-drink destination for wine passionate of all over the world.
-The two most renowned wines of the area the red Valpolicella and the white Soave.
+The province of Verona is a must-drink destination for wine passionate from all over the world.
+The two most renowned wines of the area are the red Valpolicella and the white Soave.

 🍝 Food to try in Verona